-A managed move is used to initiate a process which leads to the transfer of a pupil to another mainstream school permanently.
+A managed move is a process which transfers a pupil to another mainstream school permanently.
 If a temporary move needs to occur to improve a pupil's behaviour, then off-site direction should be used.
 Managed moves should only occur when it is in the pupil's best interests.

-Managed moves will be undertaken in accordance with relevant legislation and Local Authority systems
+Managed moves will be undertaken in accordance with relevant legislation and Trust and Local Authority systems